zhiburt/tabled/README.md

 ```

 As was said doing customization at `const`ant context is not always a best choise,
-you may use `Theme` object to do that.
+you may need to change a style at runtime, you may use `Theme` object to do that.

 `Theme` is quite powerful by itself,
 you can check it in the [documentation](https://docs.rs/tabled/latest/tabled/settings/struct.Theme.html).